Top Gear challenges: British Leyland did make some good cars after all challenge

 In an argument with the producers of Top Gear, the presenters claimed that British Leyland did produce some good cars despite being on strike most of the time and not producing cars at all.
-They were given a budget of £1,200 to buy a British Leyland in which they would face a series of challenges to earn their money back.
-These mostly took place at the MIRA proving ground, though the last one was at the Top Gear test track, where they tried to see how much of the track they could complete whilst their cars were full of water.
-Hammond went over the budget to get a 1974 Triumph Dolomite Sprint for £1,250, Clarkson got a 1981 Rover SD1 for £1,100, which consequently lost two doors in unrelated incidents, and May spent £1,000 and acquired a 1978 Princess.
+They were given a budget of £1,200, of their own money, to buy a British Leyland in which they would face a series of challenges to earn their money back.
+These mostly took place at the MIRA proving ground, though the last one was at the Top Gear test track, where they tried to see how much of the track they could complete whilst their cars were full of water (earning one pound for every five yards they travel).
+Hammond went over the budget to get a 1974 Triumph Dolomite Sprint for £1,250, Clarkson got a 1981 Rover 3500 SE for £1,100, which consequently lost two doors in unrelated incidents (one was during the 'water test' after only ten yards), and May spent £1,000 and acquired a 1978 Princess 2200.
 The boys also reproduced the intro of Money from the various squeaks and clunks that their cars made.
-After all the challenges, Clarkson totalled up the money and declared May the winner of the challenge, as not only did he get back all that he had paid, he made a £20 profit.
+After all the challenges, Clarkson totalled up the money and declared May the winner of the challenge, as not only did he get back all that he had paid (largely from the strength of his 'water test' travelling 4,500 yards), he made a £20 profit.